A Polyhedral Homotopy Algorithm For Real Zeros: Introduction

 \subsection{Structure of the paper}

 Our aim is to write this paper as self contained as possible.
 The preliminaries section contains background information and results from discrete geometry, the theory of $A$-discriminants, symbolic computation, and numerical path trackers.
 Jensen's tropical homotopy algorithm and mixed cell cones are also introduced in this section.
 In the third section, we transform asymptotic and qualitative results from \cite{gkz} to a more quantitative and checkable condition.
 In the fourth section we present our real polyhedral homotopy algorithm and an example.
 The fifth section is concerned with the complexity aspects.
-The last section contains a discussion of questions, that were brought to our attention after the initial version of this paper appeared on ArXiv, such as if patchworked polynomial systems are common or rare, or if our algorithm is better than certain existing algorithms in the literature.
+The last section contains a discussion of questions, that were brought to our attention after the initial version of this paper appeared on ArXiv.